 James Kirkup, The Love That Dares to Speak its Name, 1976: While they prepared the tomb I kept guard over him.
 His mother and the Magdalen had gone to fetch clean linen to shroud his nakedness.
 I was alone with

-in Britain, when Denis Lemon was given a suspended prison sentence after he published it in the now-defunct magazine Gay News.
-In 2002, a public reading of the poem, on the steps of St. Martin-in-the-Fields church in Trafalgar Square, failed to lead
+prosecution in Britain, when Denis Lemon was given a suspended prison sentence after he published it in the now-defunct magazine Gay News.
+In 2002, a public reading of the poem, on the steps of St. Martin-in-the-Fields church in Trafalgar Square,

 Conor Cruise O'Brien, 1989: In the last century the Arab thinker Jamal al-Afghani wrote: 'Every Muslim is sick and his only remedy is in the Koran.'
 Unfortunately the sickness gets worse the more the remedy is

 Frank Zappa, 1989: If you want to get together in any exclusive situation and have people love you, fine - but to hang all this desperate sociology on the idea of The Cloud-Guy who has The Big Book, who knows if